kanow/operations/Documentation/Introduction/Index.rst

 I think about a little list here in manual with sites that are using operation on it.
 You like this?
 Write an email with your site url and a (very) little description for what part of your site you are using operations.

 A link to the extension in TER (on imprint or whatever) is helpful for propagation operations.

-I'm searching for anybody can help me with little icons for operation data in backend.
-I don't have talent to make really nice icons.
-I'm sure you understand me when you already using operations ;-).
-Please write an email if you are interested.